 What can be done temporally can be done modally.
 There is only a small difference between a possible world with a hundred objects and a possible world with just ninety-nine, and from there …. well, just do the arithmetic!

 Can the subtraction be completed if there necessarily are infinitely many things?
 Penelope Maddy (1990) claims that unit sets are concrete entities, sharing the location of their members.
 The existence of one concrete entity would guarantee the existence of infinitely many.
 Consequently, there would be no finite worlds.

 Baldwin avoids this issue with a different definition.
 Concrete entities are violators of Leibniz’s principle of the identity of indiscernibles.
 Concrete things may have exact duplicates.
-For instance, Cameron Winklevoss could have a twin who PERFECTLY resembles him (unlike his homozygotic twin Tyler Winklevoss).
+For instance, Cameron Winklevoss could have a twin who perfectly resembles him (unlike his homozygotic twin Tyler Winklevoss).
 In contrast, the unit set comprised of Cameron Winklevoss cannot have a perfect twin.
-All sets obey Leibniz’s principle of the identity of indiscernibles and so Baldwin counts them as abstract entities.
+All sets obey Leibniz’s principle of the identity of indiscernibles and so Baldwin counts sets as abstract entities.

 Geraldine Coggins (2010, chapter 4) objects that Baldwin’s definition of concreteness is inferior to the customary spatiotemporal definition.
 She deems the distinction between intrinsic and extrinsic properties as too problematic to ground the distinction between concrete and abstract objects.

 Another concern is that infinite proliferation can be precipitated by the constitution relation.
 Assume that each part of a concrete entity is itself concrete.
 Also assume that concrete entities are infinitely divisible (as seems natural given that space is dense).
 An infinitely complex object cannot be nibbled away with any number of finite bites.